How the Learning Center Supports Student Writers

 - Purdue Online Writing Lab (OWL) is a well-organized, searchable site offering information and exercises for writing at all levels and for various purposes.
 Resources are organized for the needs of specific types of writers: middle and high school students, college students, instructors, adult learners (ESL, GED, Business), and professional writers.

-- Common Errors in English Usage, created by Prof. Paul Brians of Washington State University, is a searchable catalog of common errors with explanations; also included are links to supplementary pages and other resources.
+- Common Errors in English Usage, created by Prof. Paul Brians of Washington State University, includes an alphabetical index of common errors, along with lists of non-errors and spelling errors.
 A book version of this site is available.

 - Writing Commons is a free, peer-reviewed, Open Text for students and faculty in college-level courses that require writing and research.